coderefinery/coderefinery.org/content/about/project.md

 modular, reusable, maintainable, sustainable, reproducible, testable, and robust software.
 These workshops are based on [training material](/lessons/) we develop and maintain.
-* **Online workshops** - Since April 2020, we also offer **online workshops**. workshop focuses on one lesson from our [training material](/lessons/) and takes place during one or two 3-hour sessions in an online meeting room.
+* **Online workshops** - Since April 2020, we offer both "full-package" workshops by 6 half-days over 2 weeks with the same contents as 2-day in-person workshop ([training material](/lessons/)) and shorter workshops focusing on one or a limited number of lessons.
 * **Requesting a workshop** - Would you like to host a CodeRefinery workshop at your home institution?
 **[Get in touch](/get-involved/#contact-us) if this sounds interesting!**
 Note that even though CodeRefinery is a Nordic project, we are interested in giving workshops